 As is often the case with faith-based organizations, they tend to be mindful of their impact on the world and are dedicated to creating a legacy that aligns with their values.

 We have found that an organization’s leadership typically recognizes the benefits to Responsible Investing, but the organization can be too busy juggling priorities across many different stakeholders — board members, trustees, and donors.
-Clearstead can simplify the process and ease an organization into a Responsible Investing strategy.
+Clearstead can provide resources to simplify the process and ease an organization into a Responsible Investing strategy.

 Clearstead has the ability to implement a Responsible Investing strategy in different